 In addition, the low wear rate of Vespel® in hydrogen is an important property which helps ensure the long service life of the valve, contributing to less frequent maintenance.

-The same characteristics are also beneficial for pumps and compressors in terms of operational efficiency improvement and potential reduction of energy consumption.
+The same characteristics are also beneficial for pumps and compressors in terms of operational efficiency improvement and potential reduction of energy required to operate.